 All this adds up to a major commitment in both time and resources.
 And while there’s a real chance that implementation may be delayed, the fact that organizations must understand, interpret and apply the guidance means many companies will need the additional breathing room just to meet basic compliance.

 That goes double for the industries most affected by ASC 606.
-In telecoms, one of the hardest-hit sectors, major players such as AT&T and Verizon have been aggressively lobbying FASB for an extension of the effective date by arguing that that there simply isn’t enough time to implement the sweeping overhaul the new guidelines expect.
+In telecoms, one of the hardest-hit sectors, major players such as AT&T and Verizon have been aggressively lobbying FASB for an extension of the effective date by arguing that there simply isn’t enough time to implement the sweeping overhaul the new guidelines expect.
 Smaller businesses that have not previously dealt with regulatory changes, or whose systems simply don’t have the depth to handle the additional demands, are likely to have an equally difficult transition.

 Making the Most of Your Breathing Room

 However, balancing those ambitions with the reality of sunk costs and existing solutions isn’t always easy.
-Companies that have made significant investment into their ERP and financial systems often find it harder to pivot to the demands of new accounting guidance without resorting to custom code or offloading accounting activities onto manual spreadsheets and sidebar systems.
+Companies that have made significant investments into their ERP and financial systems often find it harder to pivot to the demands of new accounting guidance without resorting to custom code or offloading accounting activities onto manual spreadsheets and sidebar systems.

 Here at SOFTRAX, it’s an issue that we’re very familiar with.
-And after 15 years of working with companies trying to bring their business up to speed with the latest guidance, we’re happy to offer a modular, open-ended solution that can handle new revenue recognition needs without the need to change or replace the systems your company most relies on.
-We can even help you understand the potential impacts to your accounting processes, working with you to develop an implementation strategy that ensures your business is ready to meet the challenges of ASC 606 and beyond.
+And after 15 years of working with companies trying to bring their business up to speed with the latest guidance, we’re happy to offer a modular, open-ended solution that can handle new revenue recognition needs without the need to change or replace the systems your company relies on.
+We can even help you understand the potential impacts on your accounting processes, working with you to develop an implementation strategy that ensures your business is ready to meet the challenges of ASC 606 and beyond.